natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/JA37C.md

 ** 1 x 30 mm Akan m/75 cannon, belly-mounted (150 rpg)
 ** 1 x 30 mm Akan m/75 cannon + 48 x large calibre countermeasures

+The 30 mm cannon has a low ammo count, and also completely lacks tracers in any of its belts.
+This can be partially mitigated by using the radar-lock lead indicator.

 === Suspended armament ===
 {{Specs-Avia-Suspended}}
 <!-- ''Describe the aircraft's suspended armament: additional cannons under the wings, bombs, rockets and torpedoes.
 This section is especially important for bombers and attackers.
 If there is no suspended weaponry remove this subsection.'' -->